 There are a lot of things I really love about the Gut and Psychology Syndrome book.
 Dr. Campbell-McBride does a great job of explaining basic anatomy and physiology of the gastrointestinal system.
 She explains how enzymes work to digest our food, insulin and blood sugar, the role of the immune system in the gut, and the role of beneficial bacteria in the intestines.

-3. Failure to identify food allergens/sensitivities: Many of my patients (if not most) do not tolerate dairy in any form, whether fermented or not.
+Thirdly, the book fails to identify common insensitivities and allergies.
+Many of my patients (if not most) do not tolerate dairy in any form, whether fermented or not.
 Similarly, many patients have coconut, egg, tomato, potato or tree nut sensitivities.
 When these patients start adding these foods on the GAPS diet they sometimes forget to go slow and add foods one at a time.
 If the symptoms do not resolve in the elimination phase (bone broth only), then something is wrong.

-4. Including fermented products: I would say about 50% of my patients cannot tolerate any amount of fermented products, even homemade.
+I also think it is unreasonable that the GAPS diet includes fermented foods, considering the target audience.
+I would say about 50% of my patients cannot tolerate any amount of fermented products, even homemade.
 Obviously they are incredibly beneficial.
 But, in few people, it can excacerbate dysbiosis especially yeast and can definitely screw up thyroid issues especially in people dealing with hashimotos.
 I use a FOS-free probiotic for my patients (my favorite is, Klaire Labs SCD compliant probiotic and sometimes I do use the 5 strain Bifido powder custom probiotics, no affiliation).

-5. Coffee, wine and vinegar are allowed on the diet: Most of my patients do not tolerate these beverages as they seem to irritate the gut lining.
+Additionally, coffee, wine, and vinegar are present in the diet.
+Most of my patients do not tolerate these beverages as they seem to irritate the gut lining.
 Vinegar is often better tolerated, but for some sensitive patients they just cannot handle it, at least initially.

-6. Too many animal fats: This is by far the biggest limitation of the GAPS diet for long-term health.
+Lastly, the GAPS diet contains too many animal fats.
+This is by far the biggest limitation of the GAPS diet for long-term health.
 Animal fats are helpful in that they contain vitamin K2 and provide a much-needed source of calories on this diet.
 However, animal fats tend to be inflammatory.
 The Weston A. Price folks would disagree with me on this one, but so far all the research still suggests that animal fats are pro-inflammatory.
 Granted, grass-fed and free-range beef are significantly less inflammatory (perhaps even bordering on anti-inflammatory?) than their grain-fed counterparts.

-Nevertheless, I have many hesitations in recommending a long-term GAPS diet because of the high amount of animal fats.
+I hesitate to recommend a long-term GAPS diet because of the high amount of animal fats.
 All of the best researched and referenced diets in scientific literature are low in animal proteins and incredibly high in colorful fruits and vegetables.
 The Mediterranean diet, which I consider to be the best-referenced, best-researched all-purpose diet, is low in animal meats but high in vegetables and fatty fish.

 For patients who do not respond to the traditional meat stock introduction, OR have documented oxidative stress (tested through something like (DNA oxidative stress test, I use DUTCH labs) OR have inflammatory conditions like Crohn’s, Colitis, hypertension, atherosclerosis, asthma, thyroiditis, any other autoimmune condition (like rheumatoid arthritis, lupus, etc.) I recommend a modified GAPS introduction using vegetable juices in lieu of the bone broth.
 Organic, fresh-pressed juices using copious green leafy vegetables, cabbage and only a small amount of sweetener (like a 1/2 apple, one carrot, or some beets) are suggested.
 Foods can be added back in according to the GAPS introduction diet, though of course there will not exactly be a “soup” to add them to.

-High Protein diets are high in Methionine.
+Genetics also comes into play.
+If we look through this lens, high protein diets are high in methionine.
 Methionine loading can increase homocysteine, hydrogen sulfide, taurine and ammonia.
 Irrespective of the person having a CBS mutation or not, this pathway is upregulated trying to eliminate the methionine excess.

-9.Individual requirements: Some blood types do well on high protein and others on high carb diets.
+Furthermore, the GAPS diet does not take blood types into account.
+Some blood types do well on high protein and others on high carb diets.
 Eg: blood Type O’s might do great on GAPS.
 They have plenty of stomach acid to digest meat efficiently and can do poorly on grain.
-Blood Type A’s have a weak digestive system and often lack stomach acid but can do well on grains, fruits, veggies.
-(Check, Peter Adamo’s book on Blood type diets)
+Blood Type A’s have a weak digestive system and often lack stomach acid but can do well on grains, fruits, veggies (see Peter Adamo’s book on Blood type diets).

 The GAPS diet is definitely designed to eliminate gut dysbiosis by “starving” bad bacteria and providing good bacteria from fermented foods.
 But for people with incredibly high bacterial/yeast loads the GAPS diet simply isn’t going to be enough.
 Remember, even if a patient is completely fasting there will still be some food supply for the microorganisms just from the sloughing off of dead intestinal cells.
 In other words, starving out bacteria usually isn’t good enough.
 (Unless you do actually starve, and I don’t recommend that!)
 Even bone broth, though it is low in fermentable sugars, does contain a very small amount of food which can be just enough for dysbiotic flora to live in.